ConoCS/UnBIOS-v0.1-Beta-Alpaca-Build/README.md

 Most BIOSes expect boot code to load at `0x7C00` and check for the `0xAA55` boot signature at the end.

 I use **QEMU** for testing (yes, I’m pampered 🍼), but I’d love it if someone tried this on real hardware or stricter emulators that don't auto-fix segment registers.
 Your feedback = 💎.

 ---

+##🌟 What Will UnBIOS Look Like in the Future?

+There might be two different versions:

+UnBIOS v1.0 | RETRO Build

+UnBIOS v2.0 - v.60 | UEFI BIOS Build

+Each version will be tailored to ensure compatibility with both old and modern hardware.
+The goal is to make UnBIOS flexible and accessible to everyone — from retro enthusiasts to modern-day users, young and old alike.

+---

+##🚀 When Will the UEFI Version of UnBIOS Be Released?

+Development will run in parallel with the ongoing UnBIOS v0.1 BETA - Alpaca RETRO Build.
+While I’m working on the 16-bit BIOS (which is the most fun part 😄), I’ll also be developing a 64-bit UEFI-compatible version — to support modern machines that require UEFI booting.

+> Note: The UEFI build may also include CSM (Compatibility Support Module) for those who want to run legacy OSes freely.

+---